lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 it, will update.

-Signals are a general concept, with many different implementations and variations on the idea found in JavaScript libraries and frameworks.
+Signals are a general concept, with many different implementations and variations found in JavaScript libraries and frameworks.
 There is also now a [TC39 proposal](https://github.com/tc39/proposal-signals) to standardize signals as part of JavaScript.